Markov-Komarov/config-files/README.md

-## NOT actual dotfiles you can copy and paste and everything will just work.
+## NOT actual dotfiles that you can copy and paste.
-# Dont blindly use this since they are my personal own.
+# Dont blindly use this.
+Since they are my personal own.
 Modify them for your system :p